morpheuslord/Startup-SBOM/README.md

 - [x] Support for Chroot Analysis
 - [x] Support for Versions
 - [x] Support for Chroot Graphical output
+- [x] Support for organized graphical output
 - [ ] Support for Pacman

-- [ ] Support for organized graphical output
+## Ideas and Discussions

-Ideas regarding these are welcome in the discussions page.
+Ideas regarding this topic are welcome in the discussions page.